Laura Hillenbrand: Chronic fatigue syndrome

-Hillenbrand experienced the sudden onset of a then unknown sickness at 19.
-She was a sophomore at Kenyon College.
-Up until the symptoms struck, she was an avid tennis player, cycled in the nearby country, and played football on the quad.
-One day driving back to school from spring break, she became violently ill.
-Three days later, she could hardly sit up in bed and she could not make the walk to classes.
+At Kenyon College, Hillenbrand had been an avid tennis player, cycled in the nearby country, and played football on the quad.
+At age 19 and in her sophomore year, Hillenbrand experienced the sudden onset of a then unknown sickness while driving back to school from spring break.
+She became violently ill and three days later, she could hardly sit up in bed or walk to classes.
 "Terrified, confused, she dropped out of school" and her sister drove her home.
 She shuttled from doctor to doctor for a year before being diagnosed with chronic fatigue syndrome at Johns Hopkins.
-She said it was the most hellish year of her life.
+Hillenbrand said it was the most hellish year of her life.
 Because the name of her illness does not represent the extent of the disease, in 2011 Hillenbrand said of her diagnosis:This is why I talk about it.
 You can’t look at me and say I’m lazy or that this is someone who wants to avoid working.
 The average person who has this disease, before they got it, we were not lazy people; it’s very typical that people were Type A and hard, hard workers.
 I was that kind of person.
 I was working my tail off in college and loving it.
 It’s exasperating because of the name, which is condescending and so grossly misleading.
 Fatigue is what we experience, but it is what a match is to an atomic bomb.
 Hillenbrand's family and friends did not understand her sickness and pulled away, leaving Hillenbrand to battle an unknown disease on her own.
 She was met with ridicule and told she was lazy during the first ten years of her sickness.
 In 2014, she said, "'I was not taken seriously, and that was disastrous.
 If I’d gotten decent medical care to start out with — or at least emotional support, because I didn’t get that either — could I have gotten better?
 Would I not be sick 27 years later?'”

 She described the onset and early years of her illness in an award-winning essay, A Sudden Illness in 2003.
 The disease structured her life as a writer, keeping her mainly confined to her home.
 She read old newspaper articles by buying the old newspapers or borrowing them from libraries, rather than using microfilm or other forms of archived news articles, and did all her live interviews by telephone.